Colorado Termination Laws

 • The substantial damages awarded illustrate the potential financial consequences for employers found guilty of wrongful termination and retaliation.

-In a recent settlement between the US Equal Employment Opportunity Commission (EEOC) v.
+In the case of US Equal Employment Opportunity Commission (EEOC) v.
 Home Depot, USA, Inc. agreed to pay $84,750 and implement corrective measures to resolve a retaliation lawsuit.
 The lawsuit, initially filed in the U.S. District Court for the District of Colorado, alleged that Home Depot terminated an employee from its Evergreen, Colorado store in retaliation for filing a sex discrimination charge with the EEOC in 2004.

 Key lessons learned from this case: